Can breast enlargement cause cancer?

 This page tells you about breast enlargement using implants and why there has been some concern about it causing health problems.
 There is information about

 Breast enlargement (augmentation) is usually done by putting in silicone implants.
 The implants are a breast shaped bag made of a silicone membrane filled with silicone gel.
 Implants can also be used as part of recreating a breast shape after surgery for breast cancer.

 There are many different makes of implants.
-They do not last forever, and sometimes they have to be replaced after 10 to 15 years.
+Sometimes they need to be replaced after 10 to 20 years.
 Modern designs of silicone implants have a thicker outer shell of silicone rubber, so they are not likely to leak.
 The gel has been thickened, so it is more difficult for it to leak out.

 There have been health concerns about silicone.
 The concerns are about the silicone gel leaking out of the implant and collecting in the tissues.
 Some women have said they thought this was the cause of symptoms such as aching and joint pain and extreme tiredness.
 But several large studies have found that there is no evidence that silicone leakage causes these symptoms.
 There is information about silicone implants and connective tissue disease in the breast reconstruction section.

 Some women worry that the silicone could cause breast cancer.
 But there is no evidence that silicone increases the risk of breast cancer.